-I had hardly any clue what polo was 6 years ago.
-My family is not from an equestrian background and I have never had any interest whatsoever in horses or riding, but when I was introduced to polo on that unforgettable day in Palermo, Buenos Aires, it was love at first sight!
+I had hardly any clue what polo was six years ago.
+My family is not from an equestrian background and I have never had any interest whatsoever in horses or riding.
+But when I was introduced to polo on that unforgettable day in Palermo, Buenos Aires, it was love at first sight!
 Work and life got in the way of learning the noble sport for a while, so my passion was relegated to the sidelines.
 Eventually, my longing to learn could no longer be repressed.

 My next polo lessons were in London, where so many of the greats in polo have battled through historic tournaments.
-My fourth polo lesson was at The Berkshire with Roy Prisk, an amazing teacher and friend.
+My fourth polo lesson was at Berkshire with Roy Prisk, an amazing teacher and friend.
 Roy teaches with a great deal of patience and even more empathy.
 He wanted me to hit that ball just as much as I wanted to.
-With his continuous guidance and encouragement along with frequent reminders, I finally managed to get the hang of it.
-With the main points being:
+With his continuous guidance and encouragement, along with frequent reminders, I finally managed to get the hang of it.

-Aside from being out in the countryside quite a bit on that trip to London, my two closest friends and I now have a tradition of attending Chestertons Polo In the Park event, held every summer in the Hurlingham park in Fulham, central London.
+Aside from being out in the countryside quite a bit on that trip to London, my two closest friends and I now have a tradition of attending Chestertons Polo In the Park event, held every summer in the Hurlingham Park in Fulham, Central London.
 We all fly in from our respective countries of residence to attend the event and support our friends playing in it.
-Although it is not high goal polo, like the tournaments boasting stars like Cambiaso and any member of thePieres family, it is such a fun weekend out, and I love the concept of bringing polo to the city and to the people.
-If I had it my way, everyone in the world would watch polo with as much enthusiasm as the football World Cup!
+Although it is not high goal polo like the tournaments boasting stars like Cambiaso and any member of the Pieres family, it is such a fun weekend out, and I love the concept of bringing polo to the city and to the people.
+If I had it my way, everyone in the world would watch polo with as much enthusiasm as the Football World Cup!
 Another upside of these kinds of events is the excuse to dress up and put polo outfits together, which is always a fun part of being a spectator, along with sipping champagne.

 After the weekend, it was time to jet off again.
-Destination: Denmark, for 48 hours, for the press day of the first Scandinavian Beach Polo World Cup, held at Hornbæk, one of Denmark’s most beautiful beaches an hour north of Copenhagen.
-With ponies and players, champagne and the beach, we all had a great day out and got a slight taste of what was awaiting us in July.
-The organizers of the #ScandiBeachPolo are close friends of mine, so inevitably I was delighted to be involved with the production of the tournament.
-I finally got to see how much hard work and how many details go in to the planning and creation of these kinds of events, but it is a labor of love.
+My destination: Denmark, for 48 hours, for the press day of the first Scandinavian Beach Polo World Cup, held at Hornbæk, one of Denmark’s most beautiful beaches an hour north of Copenhagen.
+With ponies and players, champagne, and the beach, we all had a great day out and got a slight taste of what was awaiting us in July.
+The organizers of the #ScandiBeachPolo are close friends of mine, so inevitably, I was delighted to be involved with the production of the tournament.
+I finally got to see how much hard work and how many details go into the planning and creating of these kinds of events.
+It is a labor of love.